 - Are in arrears to the Student Loans Company or have previously been found to be ‘unfit’ for student support (for example, because of attempted fraud).

-Repayments of Postgraduate Loans is not expected to start until April 2021, subject to you earning at least £21,000 per annum from that date.
+Repayments of Postgraduate Loans are not expected to start until April 2022, subject to you earning at least £21,000 per annum from that date.
 If you leave your course early, you will still have to repay your student loans.

 The amount you repay will be linked to your income.
 You will be expected to repay 6% of your income that is above £21,000 a year in repayment of Postgraduate Loans, in addition to repayment of any outstanding Tuition Fee Loans or Maintenance Loans from undergraduate study.
 The repayment threshold has been frozen at £21,000 until 2021.